Bob Brolly: Music career

+Philanthropy

 In 1994, and along with fellow broadcaster Stuart Linnell and the Coventry Telegraph, Brolly founded the Snowball charity to raise funds for good causes.
 This was followed in 1998 by the first Bob Brolly and Friends annual fundraising campaign.
 Brolly hosted his first charity fundraising ball in 1999, in aid of the Omagh Victim Support Fund and Leukemia Research, and featuring Irish artists and personalities such as Brendan Shine, Foster and Allen, Barry McGuigan and Majella O'Donnell.
 Brolly was awarded the MBE in the 2003 New Year Honours for his services to charity and broadcasting.
 He is also a past winner of the Irish World Radio Presenter of the Year Award, and the Irish Post Media Person of the Year Award.

 In November 2005 Brolly was rushed to hospital after suffering a heart attack.
 At the time he described the experience as like being "hit in the chest with a baseball bat".
 He subsequently gave his backing to the Derek Higgs Start a Heart Appeal, an appeal named in honour of former Coventry City F.C. director Derek Higgs (who died from a heart attack in 2008), and which sought to raise funds for fifty defibrillators that would be placed at locations around Coventry.
-He is also a patron for the Zöe's Place Baby Hospice in Coventry.
+He is also a patron for the Zoe's Place Baby Hospice in Coventry.